RKSouth/code_refractor/README.md

 In order to understand what I was initially looking out, I started from the CSS first and combined all the duplicate classes. ".benefit-brand img", ".benefit-lead img" and ".benet-cost img" all contained the exact same thing and therefore could be put onto 1 block of code with the 3 lables.
 I did this for all duplicate blocks.

 Then I went to the HTML code.
 I opened it up both in my IDE and in my browser and examined it.
 I also opened the w3 schools page on [Semantic HTML] (https://www.w3schools.com/html/html5_semantic_elements.asp).
-I systamitically went from the outer edge in, removing '<div class="benefits>' and replacing it with "aside" then moving to the CSS and changing it there as well; saving and checking routinely as I went.
+I systamitically went from the outer edge in, removing div class="benefits and replacing it with "aside" then moving to the CSS and changing it there as well; saving and checking routinely as I went.

 Finally I removed the inner sections, determining which <div>'s needed to stay and which to go, all inner divs were replaced with "sections" which, with only few exceptions no longer needed the "." to indicate a class.